fxnai/docs/predict/discord.md

 ---
 title: Making Predictions in Discord
 pageTitle: Discord Predictions - Function
-description: Make AI predictions in Discord.
+description: Make predictions in Discord.
 ---

-Boost your Discord servers with AI predictions. {% .text-2xl .text-gray-500 .font-normal %}
+Boost your Discord servers with predictions. {% .text-2xl .text-gray-500 .font-normal %}

 Function provides a bot that can make predictions right in your Discord server, using slash commands.
 Here's a quick primer: